drown-lab/lab-website/_people/isabella-feltenstein.md

 email: ifeltens@purdue.edu

 ---
-Izzy came to Purdue University in 2023 to pursue her PhD in Analytical Chemistry.
-Her alma mater is Missouri S&T (Rolla, MO), where she received her B.S. in chemistry with a biochemistry emphasis.
+Izzy is a fourth year Ph.D. candidate pursuing her PhD in Analytical Chemistry.
+Her alma mater is Missouri S&T, where she received her B.S. in chemistry.
 In her free time, she likes to try new recipes from Cooks Illustrated and hang out with her cat, Monica.